 He has a smartphone, speaks great English and these days lives in a nearby town with his wife and 7 kids.
 He comes to the cave to stay during rainy seasons, but mostly when he’s requested by the tourists.

 A boulder next to the cave says ‘welcome’ on it, it’s not as remote as it may be presented.
 When we reached his cave another group of tourists was just leaving.

 We got served some mussels Abdullah just caught and cooked for us and then requested to go fishing with him.
 It was supposed to be the best experience in Socotra – but frankly, it was the only one I decided to leave early and walk back to camp on my own.

 It wasn’t because of Abdullah.
-He was a very nice man who simply realized he can be a tourist attraction.
+He was a very nice man who simply realized he could be a tourist attraction.
 He showed us how he fishes with bare hands to feed himself and his family in the lagoon.
 Whether it’s mussels, crab, fish, octopus he’ll catch it and eat it.
 There’s nothing wrong with that.

 He pulled a giant octopus from the water to show us and explained that they were friends.
 No one else dared to touch the little guy, but then it came to the pufferfish…

 Most of the people in my group have never seen pufferfish, myself included.
 They’re cute and when they inflate they look even more adorable.
 Guess what became the biggest tourist attraction over a few days we stayed at Detwah Lagoon?
 Pulling these poor pufferfish out of the water to make them inflate and take photos.